 Kristen A. Johnson is a partner in Hagens Berman Sobol Shapiro's LLP Boston office.
 She sues drug companies for defrauding the public, violating antitrust laws, and injuring patients.

 Ms. Johnson's recent successes include a $100+ million settlement for victims who contracted fungal infections from contaminated steroids compounded by New England Compounding Center.
 Ms. Johnson was also instrumental in the recent Flonase ($150 million), Wellbutrin XL ($37.5 million partial settlement), and Wellbutrin SR ($21.5 million) antitrust settlements.

 Ms. Johnson is currently alternate lead counsel in the In re New England Compounding Pharmacy Litigation Multidistrict Litigation (MDL 2419).
-During the nascent stages of the MDL, Ms. Johnson was personally appointed liaison counsel to speak for the at least 751 victims who contracted fungal meningitis or suffered other serious health problems as a result of receiving contaminated products produced by NECC.
+During the nascent stages of the MDL, Ms. Johnson was personally appointed liaison counsel to speak for the hundreds of victims who contracted fungal meningitis or suffered other serious health problems as a result of receiving contaminated products produced by NECC.

 Ms. Johnson is admitted to practice in the Commonwealth of Massachusetts, the District of Massachusetts, and the First Circuit Court of Appeals.
 She is a member of the American Association for Justice and Public Justice's Class Action Preservation Project Committee.